oasis-tcs/openc2-jadn/jadn-v1.1.md

     or documentation purposes.

 * **Well-formed**:
-    A data value that follows the syntactic structure of its media type, if specified for its data format.
+    A data value that is valid according to a structured syntax (e.g., "+json", "+der"), if one is specified by the data format.

 * **Valid**:
     A logical value is valid if it satisfies the constraints of its logical type.